mayur-argade/mayur-argade/README.md

 👋🏻 Hi
-🎓 I am a junior pursuing my bachelor's degree in computer engineering I am interested in cybersecurity, web development, and machine learning currently, I am learning c++ focusing on project-based learning and I will love to work on your project.
+🎓 I am a junior pursuing my bachelor's degree in computer engineering I have knowledge of C++, Javascript, and also familiar with front-end web development Currently, I am learning Java.